-- Appearance standards: As representatives of the university and future leaders, student are to wear age, gender, and setting appropriate clothing, evaluating what they wear in terms of modesty and neatness/hygiene.
+- Appearance standards: As representatives of the university and future leaders, students are to wear age, gender, and setting appropriate clothing, evaluating what they wear in terms of modesty and neatness/hygiene.
 Modesty involves not bringing undue attention to the body and neatness/hygiene includes daily grooming and cleanliness.
 Since this a subjective area, here are some guidelines: Wear appropriate tops, bottoms, and shoes in all public places including athletic activities.
-Avoid wearing clothing that is too tight, too short, or provocative (e.g., tops to cover midriff/torso and have at least 1" straps; bottoms to cover mid-upper leg; clothing to not expose posterior and/or front cleavage, nor show undergarments-boxers, sports bras, etc.).
-If wearing formfitting bottoms (e.g., fitness/active wear, leggings, etc.), shirts to reach top of leg.
-Display no large ear spacers/gauges, body mutilation, or visible body piercings (except for appropriate earrings; a tiny facial piercing).
+Avoid wearing clothing that is too tight, too short, or provocative (e.g., tops to cover midriff/torso and straps to cover undergarments; bottoms to cover mid-upper leg; clothing to not expose posterior and/or front cleavage, nor show undergarments-boxers, sports bras, etc.).
 In addition, students are to avoid clothes and tattoos with slogans, logos, or pictures that contradict Evangel community values.
-Since we have no pool, swimsuits should not be worn on campus. - Women: During formal occasions, modest strapless or spaghetti-strap gowns may be worn. - Men: In chapel, head coverings (hats, caps, etc.) should be removed during times of prayer.
+Since we have no pool, swimsuits should not be worn on campus. - o Women: During formal occasions, modest strapless or spaghetti-strap gowns may be worn. - o Men: In chapel, head coverings (hats, caps, etc.) should be removed during times of prayer.